chandanhpcic/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 ---------------------

-If you already have a local Radius server, add a new client with the IP address of your Firewall, set a shared secret, go to OPNsense UI to :menuselection:`System --> Access --> Servers` and add a new instance:
+If you already have a local Radius server, add a new client with the IP address of your Firewall, set a shared secret, go to Reticen8 UI to :menuselection:`System --> Access --> Servers` and add a new instance:

 ============================ ================ ====================================
  **Descriptive Name**         Name             *Give it a name*